Policy Learning with Observational Data: Upper Bounds

-We study policy learning for a class of problems where regret can be written as in \eqref{eq:regret} using a function $V_n(\pi) = \EE[n]{\pi(X)\tau_n(X)}$, and we obtain \smash{$\hpi_n$} by maximizing a cross-fitted doubly robust estimate of \smash{$A_n(\pi) = 2V_n(\pi) - \EE[n]{\tau_n(X)}$} defined in \eqref{eq:estimator} over the class $\Pi_n$.
-If we could use $\hA(\pi) = A(\pi)$, then \eqref{eq:estimator} would directly yield the regret-minimizing policy in the class $\Pi_n$; but of course we never know $A(\pi)$ in applications.
-Thus, the main focus of our formal results is to study stochastic fluctuations of the empirical process \smash{$\hA(\pi) - A(\pi)$} for $\pi \in \Pi_n$, and examine how they affect the quality of policies learned via \eqref{eq:estimator}.
+In this section, we present a series of results that culminate in a proof of Theorem \ref{theo:main}, given in Section \ref{sec:theo1}.
+All other proofs are deferred to Section C of the supplemental material.
+Recall that we study policy learning for a class of problems where regret can be written as in \eqref{eq:regret} using a function $V_n(\pi) = \EE[n]{\pi(X_i)\tau_n(X_i)}$, and we obtain \smash{$\hpi_n$} by maximizing a cross-fitted doubly robust estimate of \smash{$A_n(\pi) = 2V_n(\pi) - \EE[n]{\tau_n(X_i)}$} defined in \eqref{eq:estimator} over the class $\Pi_n$.
+If we could use $\hA_n(\pi) = A_n(\pi)$, then \eqref{eq:estimator} would directly yield the regret-minimizing policy in the class $\Pi_n$; but of course we never know $A_n(\pi)$ in applications.
+Thus, the main focus of our formal results is to study stochastic fluctuations of the empirical process \smash{$\hA_n(\pi) - A_n(\pi)$} for $\pi \in \Pi_n$, and examine how they affect the quality of policies learned via \eqref{eq:estimator}.

-As preliminaries, we note that the results of \citet{chernozhukov2016locally} immediately imply that, given Assumption \ref{assu:LR}, \smash{$\hA(1)$} is an asymptotically normal estimate of $A(1)$, where we use ``1'' as shorthand for the ``always treat'' policy.
-Furthermore, it is easy to check that given any fixed policy $\pi$, \smash{$\hA(\pi)$} is asymptotically normal around $A(\pi)$ \citep*{hirano2003efficient}.
-What these existing results leave open is a study of error bounds for \smash{$\hA(\pi)$} that hold uniformly across $\pi \in \Pi_n$, and a characterization of how such errors interact with the maximization in \eqref{eq:estimator}.